 The seal of the University of Houston, officially adopted in 1938, is the coat-of-arms of General Sam Houston, who claimed descent from a Norman knight, Sir Hugh.
 The simple Escutcheon in the center of the seal consists of checkered chevrons denoting nobility, and three Martlets, gentle Lowland birds symbolizing peace and deliverance.
 A winged hourglass is above the shield and surmounting this, the motto, "In Tempore" (In Time).
 Greyhounds were placed at the sides to indicate the speed in giving aid.

-As an official mark of the University, the use of the UH Seal is limited for use by the President’s Office and Provost’s Office.
-Doing so helps retain the seals’ integrity for very official “executive” communications and designated ceremonies, like commencement.
+As an official mark of the University, the UH Seal may only be used by the President’s Office and Provost’s Office.
+Doing so helps retain the seals’ integrity for official communications from these offices and designated ceremonies, such as commencements.

 Minimum size requirements